 Debbie Inkpen lives in Colchester with her husband Mick Inkpen (the highly successful author and illustrator) .
 They have two grown-up children.
 This is Debbie's second picture book and she already has plans to develop her writing and illustrating career further.

 Mick Inkpen is one of the top-selling picture book artists and writers in the world and is consistently in the top ten most borrowed authors in UK libraries.
 The Kipper and Wibbly Pig stories have millions of readers worldwide.
 He has won the British Book Award twice for Lullabyhullaballoo and Penguin Small and the Children's Book Award for Threadbear.
 He has also been shortlisted for the Kate Greenaway Medal and the Smarties Award three times, winning Bronze for Wibbly Pig's Silly Big Bear.
 In addition to this, Kipper won a BAFTA for best animated children's film.

 Chloë Inkpen grew up surrounded by picture books and has a natural gift for storytelling.
 A love of language and art saw her swap an English course for a degree in illustration, graphics and photography at the Glasgow School of Art.
-She spent her final year specialising in children's book illustration and was awarded second place in the Macmillan Prize for Illustration in 2008
+She spent her final year specialising in children's book illustration and was awarded second place in the Macmillan Prize for Illustration.